 To take care of your mats, purchase some Baby Wipes – non-allergenic, fragrance-free and alcohol-free.
 You will not need a big box of these, they will last you a long time.
 By far and away, everything I tried just didn’t do very well until I learned about the Baby Wipes, they are simply amazing for cleaning the mats, they even pick up all the little fabric fibers.

 If you use storage units, give yourself a drawer just for your cutting supplies, so they all stay together in one place.

 Taking Care of your blades, I found a nice post at the Seasoned Homemaker, the other day on cleaning blades, I to had no idea you could do this… I knew the cap came off on the Silhouette blades, but never really gave it a thought to clean them.
 This is a cool post and I’ll definitely be cleaning up some of the blades I’m thinking are dull.

 A note about additional sources, as time passes, each of these sources articles get older and older, please take that into account.
-Software gets updated, cutters get updates, and people find different ways to do things.
+Software gets updated, cutters get updates, better techniques are found and people find different ways to do things.
 Everything I’ve learned from is based on what is on the internet.
 My entire knowledge about cutting is from what others have taught via video or blog articles and my trying the techniques to gain my own experiences.
 As of 2018, this has not changed.

 Most of these articles/videos feature cutting fabric via the use of Heat n Bond or those types of mediums.
 Some articles/videos feature other methods, such as cleaning your blade, sketching and various other techniques.